What Is Accrued Interest? Everything You Should Know

 Accrued Interest vs Regular Interest

-So, what is the difference between accrued interest and regular interest (the latter is sometimes known as simple interest, as opposed to compound interest)?
+Accrued interest is different from regular interest.
 Accrued interest typically indicates interest charges that have accumulated but not yet been paid.
 Perhaps you have heard the term in this context with student loans: The interest may start accruing (adding up) when the loan is disbursed, but it could only become due at your studies’ completion.
 You may not be paying the interest just yet, but you can know the interest will be assessed.

 Regular interest refers to the interest earned on, say, a home loan.
 Your payment plus interest is due on a certain date and is not accruing day after day or varying.
 The “regular interest” involves a known principal and interest rate, as well as a constant monthly payment that is due every month.